h-tendy/datagroom-gateway/README.md

 1. Per-column editable controls.
 Also allows you to hide some columns.
 Set a few formatting attribute on a per column basis.

 1. Edit-log for every single edit by any user.
-No danger of losing data and every version of each cell is available.
+No danger of losing data.

 1. Hook it up to your company's active-directory for user authentication.
 Or use a single guest user account to start.